tenzir/tenzir/web/docs/understand/language/frontends/sigma.md

 The Sigma query frontend makes it possible to execute [Sigma rules](https://github.com/SigmaHQ/sigma) in VAST.
-This means you can provide a Sigma rule instead of a VASTQL expression when querying data.
+This means you can provide a Sigma rule instead of a VAST expression when querying data.
 For
 example:

 ```bash